Flieh/diplicity-beta-feedback/README.md

 * Join our [Google Hangout] (https://hangouts.google.com/group/U31Ap1XZBQGgn7O33) I will try to answer any questions live here.

-* You to [configure email notifications] (https://diplicity-engine.appspot.com/User/111874156655660979592/UserConfig).
+* You can [configure email notifications] (https://diplicity-engine.appspot.com/User/111874156655660979592/UserConfig).
 Scroll down to MailConfig and tick the enabled box.

 * [Martin's google drive] (https://drive.google.com/drive/folders/0B67FlKHmCU84eWVnRy1tcVUtVlk) where all the apks are available.